AliImanifard/AliImanifard.github.io/index.md

 {% capture custom_content %}
 ## About Me
 <div style="text-align: justify; font-size: 20px;">
-I am a Master’s student in Computer Science, ranked <strong>1st out of 100+ students</strong> in my cohort for two consecutive years.
-I have maintained a <strong>perfect GPA of 20.00/20.00 (maximum score)</strong> throughout my master’s program to date.
-During the final 18 months of my undergraduate studies, I also ranked first in my class.
-My research focuses on <strong>Artificial Intelligence, Machine Learning, Natural Language Processing, Large Language Models, and AI Agents</strong>.
-I have authored <strong>13+ academic publications</strong>, including  work recognized with <strong>two IEEE Best Paper Awards</strong>.
-In 2024, one of my papers received <strong>1st place out of 150 submissions</strong> at IEEE SGC.
-Over the past two years, I have worked as both a <strong>Research Assistant</strong> and <strong>Teaching Assistant</strong>, supporting various faculty members in research and instruction.
-Notably, I had the opportunity to teach under the guidance of <a href="https://sharif.edu/~hmirian/">Dr. Seyed-Hassan Mirian-Hosseinabadi</a>, an adjunct at my university and a professor at <strong>Sharif University of Technology</strong>, widely regarded as Iran’s leading engineering institution.
-I am deeply committed to high-impact, meaningful research and aspire to contribute actively to the academic community at the <strong>Ph.D. level</strong>.
+Ranked <strong>1<sup>st</sup> out of 100+ students</strong> in my M.Sc. cohort for two consecutive years and in myfinal 18 months of B.Sc. study, achieving a <strong>GPA of 20.00/20.00 (full marks in every course),</strong> with top performance throughout.
+Authored 16+ publications focusing on Human Centered AI and Educational Technology, including an <strong>IEEE Best Paper Award</strong> and an <strong>IEEE Selected Paper Award;</strong> placed 1<sup>st</sup> out of 150 submissions at IEEE SGC 2024.
+Served three years as Research and Teaching Assistant dedicated to developing pedagogical tools and adaptive learning frameworks.
+Committed to advancing scholarly research in AI-driven education and student well-being at the Ph.D.level.
 </div>

 {: .small}